Getting fit and staying fit can be a challenge for your willpower. But getting fit and staying fit on a budget takes imagination as well as willpower.

 Another option is offering to exercise the dogs at a local animal shelter.
 A happy dog is a dog that gets a good walk or run every day.
 It can’t hurt to ask.

 No Fancy-Pants Exercise Clothes

 Sometimes you get what you pay for, sometimes you don’t.
-You can be pretty much guaranteed that if your workout clothes are from a fashionable activity brand name as apposed to a sports brand, their quality wont match their price.
-If you want brand name items, wait for the end of season sales at the sports stores.
-For the most part, the sports gear you buy from stores like Target will do the job of the higher priced clothing but at a fraction of the price.
+You can be pretty much guaranteed that if your workout clothes are from a fashionable activity brand name as opposed to a sports brand, their quality won’t match their price.
+If you want brand name items, wait for the end-of-season sales at the sports stores.
+For the most part, the sports gear you buy from stores like Target will do the job of the higher-priced clothing but at a fraction of the price.

 Get A Gym Membership in January

 If, after all those frugal fitness options you still want to get a gym membership, wait for a deal or buy it in January.
 In January, gyms everywhere are trying to cash in on all those fitness-related New Year’s resolutions.
 Be prepared and do your research well in advance.
 Check out all the gyms you’re interested in.
 See if they offer a couple of free passes so you can check out the facilities first hand.
 Also, ask if they have a mailing list you can join.
 Once you’ve picked the gym you prefer, it’s then a waiting game for the deal that best fits your budget.